webdev-dave/reddit-museum/README.md

 ## To Do List

+- create hover and click effects for all header elements
 - make download button downloadUrl work for galleries
 - make sure download button changes when art genre/gallery changes
 - make download button functional